Code-Institute-Submissions/workout-world/README.md

 ## Technologies Used

 ## Testing

+1. Navbar
+    * Clicking the logo reloads the home page.
+    * Clicking the home link reloads the home page.
+    * Clicking the memberships link brings user to the membership page.
+    * Clicking the class schedule link brings user to the class schedule page.
+    * Clicking the contact link brings user to the contact page.
+    * Scrolling dow the page the navbar stays at the top of the browser window.

+2. Footer
+    * Clicking the logo reloads the home page.
+    * Clicking the facebook icon brings user to facebook.com in a new browser window.
+    * Clicking the instagram icon brings user to instagram.com in a new browser window.
+    * Clicking the linkedin icon brings user to linkedin.com in a new browser window.
+    * Clicking he contact link brings user to the contact page.

+3. Contact form
+    * Go to the contact page
+    * Trying to submit the form emty and an error message appears to fill out required fields.
+    * Trying to submit the form without a valid email adress and a error message appears.
+    * Trying to submit the form with all the required information and the page reloads.

 ### Bugs
 * It's a gap on the screen to the left on mobile verision that disepears after pressing something.